pjtunstall/a-ray-tracer-darkly/README.md

 }
 ```

-Sometimes, you might find it more convenient to specify a plane by two direction vectors that span it.
+Alternativeley, a plane can be specified by two spanning vectors.

 ```rust
 let plane = Plane::from_span(